VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Analysis and Discussion

 We decouple each data point $d$ into $d_1$ and $d_2$.
 However, during SFT for the OS agent, we have multiple ways of arranging $d_1$ and $d_2$.
 Ultimately, we adopt the interleaved training approach (i.e., first training on the two decoupled data points from one sample in the training set, then moving to the next sample).
-However, we also consider the following methods: (i) Shuffled training: Training on completely randomized data within the same epoch. (ii) Rotating training: For each epoch, training on all data of the first meta-knowledge first, followed by all data of the other meta-knowledge. (iii) Phased training: First training sufficiently on all data of the first meta-knowledge for multiple epochs, then training on all data of the other meta-knowledge.
+However, we also consider the following methods: (i) Shuffled training: Training on completely randomized data within the same epoch. (ii) Rotating training: For each epoch, training on all data of the first meta-knowledge first, followed by all data of the other meta-knowledge. (iii) Phased training: First, train sufficiently on all data of the first meta-knowledge for multiple epochs, then train on all data of the other meta-knowledge.

-As shown in Table~\ref{tab:7b_train_method} and Table~\ref{tab:32b_train_method}, we find that interleaved training yields the best experimental results.
-This is because interleaved training takes into account the inherent logical relationship between the two types of meta-knowledge, while shuffled training completely discards this information.
+As shown in Table~\ref{tab:learn_method}, we find that interleaved training yields the best experimental results.
+This is because interleaved training takes into account the inherent logical relationship between the two types of meta-knowledge. while shuffled training completely discards this information.
 In contrast, both rotating training and phased training lead to catastrophic forgetting of different meta-knowledge in the OS agent.
 We also find that the performance of the 32B scale agent is less affected by the training method compared to the 7B scale agent.
 This is because a larger number of parameters represents more world knowledge and stronger reasoning capabilities, making it easier to learn the implicit logical relationships between different training data without relying on the explicit learning of logical relationships through the order of data training.